Opening Weekend: Tchaikovsky’s Serenade for Strings

 The most distinctive sound in this playful overture is the rhythmic tapping of violin bows.
-(In Rossini’s day they probably tapped the shades of their candle holders, but now metal music stands substitute nicely.)
 The effect is surprising and whimsical, but the musical logic behind it is quite sturdy, with the rhythms mimicking themes already heard from the orchestra.

 My piece Tableau No. X for solo trumpet is a part of a series of solo pieces that I’ve been writing for the past several months.
 Each work is for a different solo instrument and explores their expressive possibilities.
 Some composers of the latter half of the 20th century have explored this idea, notably Luciano Berio (14 Sequenzas), Vincent Persichetti (25 Parables), and Elliott Carter (6 Figments and 5 Retracings).
 Coincidentally, these are some of my favorite composers.
 This Tableau was commissioned by The Saint Paul Chamber Orchestra for Lynn Erickson (Trumpet).